DORMANT COMPANY CLOSED IN HALF THE AVERAGE TIME

 Our upfront advice was that because this seemed like a straightforward case, we could do it for a low upfront fee, and we expected to be able to have the process completed reasonably quickly.

 The outcome was that we were able to have the liquidation process completed in just under 6 months, much faster than the average of our competitors (our research shows the average liquidation duration is 12 months).
 It happened that at the four month stage in the process the Director was starting to shop around to borrow money.
-Due to the fact that by this stage our investigation was complete, we had reported to ASIC and ASIC had decided not to pursue any actions we were able to provide the director a letter stating these facts.
+Due to the fact that by this stage our investigation was complete, we had reported to the regulator and they had decided not to pursue any actions, we were able to provide the director a letter stating these facts.
 By showing this letter to lenders they were able to secure a home loan even with an active liquidation on their record.